nyu-cs-gy-6533-fall-2022/base/Assignment_1/requirements/Assignment-1_Images.md

 *  https://en.wikipedia.org/wiki/Sobel_operator

 Implement the Sobel operator.
 Given an image, e.g., Mandrill.ppm or Empire_State_Building.ppm (taken from https://commons.wikimedia.org/wiki/File:Empire_State_Building_(HDR).jpg), apply the Sobel operator on it and save the result.
 Edge detection can be influenced by smoothing/blurring the image.
 Implement a 5x5 Gaussian blur filter and apply it to the image prior to the Sobel operator.
-Show the result of steps (Sobel without blurring, only blurring, Sobel after blurring) with pictures.
+Show the result of all steps (Sobel without blurring, only blurring, Sobel after blurring) with pictures.